What are Microservices on AKS

 A service mesh is a small tool that helps bring observability, security, and reliability to your microservices applications by injecting itself into the platform layer rather than the application layer.
 With most service meshes a proxy container is added to your applications pods.
 This is normally called a sidecar container.
 The main role of a service mesh, as you might have guessed by the usage of a proxy, is to manage network traffic between services.

 There are currently several different Service Meshes available.
 The most popular is Istio (the Greek word for sail).
 Istio was created by teams at Google and IBM in partnership with the Envoy team from Lyft and is being developed in the open on GitHub.
-Another popular service mesh is Linkerd, which states to be the “World’s lightest, fastest service mesh”.
+Another popular service mesh is Linkerd, which is stated to be the “World’s lightest, fastest service mesh”.
 Again, this is developed in the open on GitHub.

 A few companies are also creating service meshes including Microsoft with their Open Service Mesh (OSM).
 OSM is very new and still in Alpha at the time of writing.
 Nginx is working on its own service mesh called NGINX Service Mesh (NSM).
 NSM is developed behind closed doors but issues can be logged via GitHub.
 Here you can find a nice comparison of the Service Meshes can be found.